 Gustav Mahler, Part I – An Austrian composer who thought, “A symphony should be like the world: it must embrace everything.”
 With his ten-plus symphonies, Mahler’s world extended horizons beyond anything known to concert audiences.
 His vision stretched the boundaries of the orchestra, of the symphonic form and even this radio show!
 Join us for two full weeks on the symphonies of Gustav Mahler.

 September 1 - 5, 2008

-España – Bill takes on the confluence of cultures, languages and terrains that comprise the country of Spain.
-Starting with religious music of early Spain during a time in which Islam, Judaism and Christianity existed side by side to 1492, when the Jews and Moors of Spain were forced out.
-Then we continue through the next 400 hundred years and this week concludes with music from present day Spain.
+España – Bill takes on the confluence of cultures, languages, and terrains in the country of Spain.
+Monday’s program starts with the religious music of early Spain during a time in which Islam, Judaism, and Christianity existed side by side, to 1492, when the Jews and Moors of Spain were banished from the country.
+We continue through the next 400 years, and this week concludes with music from present day Spain.

 August 25 - 29, 2008

 Ralph Vaughan Williams – Composer of nine masterful symphonies, editor of the English Hymnal, an ambulance driver in WWI and great-nephew to Charles Darwin, Ralph Vaughan Williams was a prolific and intriguing figure who was at the vanguard of English music in the early 20th century.
 This week, we'll look at his life and sample his music.